 - Peanut oil

 - Ground cumin

 - Cornstarch + Water

 Optional Flavor Enhancing Ingredients: Egg, Grated cheese

 Tools for Instant Pot Portuguese Chicken and Rice

 - Optional: Multi-Ply Clad Stainless-Steel 13-Inch Wok – This high quality 18/10 stainless steel wok heats up evenly and quickly.
 Perfect for stir-frying.
 Definitely a keeper!

-Tips for One Pot Portuguese Chicken and Rice in Pressure Cooker
+Tips for Instant Pot Portuguese Chicken and Rice

 1. Coconut Milk: High quality coconut milk will really make this dish shine.
 We tested this recipe with 4 different brands of coconut milk and found it makes a big difference in flavorful and taste of the final dish!
 This 100% Pure coconut milk is creamy and is the best out of the 4 we tried.
 In fact, the best we have used so far!